 What makes Sweet Magnolias special first and foremost, will always be the friendship between Brooke Elliott’s Dana Sue Sullivan, Heather Headley’s Helen Decatur, and JoAnna Garcia Swisher‘s Maddie Townsend, which in an unsurprising turn of events, is even stronger now than ever before.
 The challenges each of the women face individually and together bring to the surface facets of strong women in different forms by making it clear that a singular definition doesn’t define strength.
 Instead, strength is something we see through tireless perseverance, and more importantly, kindness when it’s hardest to bestow.

 Shows that elevate kindness as an unremitting theme are far and few, and in this house, it’s something we’ll always appreciate—something we’ll yearn for no matter how much time passes.
 If it were up to us, shows like Ted Lasso could pave the way for more kindness on our small screens.
-And Sweet Magnolias is another like it by seating its women front and center to tell the vocalize the trials that are challenging to exhibit.
+And Sweet Magnolias is another like it by seating its women front and center to vocalize the trials that are challenging to exhibit.
 And that’s without question, the best part of it.
 Life doesn’t end or begin with motherhood, and Sweet Magnolias Season 2 brings to life all angles by allowing the women to showcase their flaws while showing us the moments of growth that come from unfortunate circumstances.

 We’re always here for a romance, and while shows like this tend to tussle the edges of relationships through needless drama, for the time being, Sweet Magnolias is getting it right.
 It gives the women plenty of hurdles to cross through, barriers to break, while simultaneously allowing them chances to be soft—to fall in love.
 It allows the three women to find their footing and romance while keeping them grounded through friendship.
 Judging by the final few moments of the episode—Season 3 is coming in hot with challenges more prominent than ever before, but everything they cement in Season 2 tells us that they can handle it.
 They can get through it with grace in their hearts, margaritas in hand, and the necessary zeal for every occasion.